 5 min read

-Lately I've had an idea of just what makes a "perfect" web application and wanted to put some of that idea up for discussion with the community!
+Lately, I've had an idea of just what makes a "perfect" web application and wanted to put some of that idea up for discussion with the community!

 Below I've outlined a few things that I believe would be part of the "perfect" web app.

-One of the biggest challenges with documenting software projects is change.
+One of the biggest challenges in documenting software projects is change.
 The architecture continually changes with new features requirements or bug fixes.
 Code structures have to be reconstructed because of changes in how new tickets are implemented.
 We've all been there - pointing someone to the docs with the "they might not be up to date, but the general idea is the same".

-I believe that a priority for documentation using the 80/20 rule (documenting the important things like high level architecture and code patterns used in the app) can go a long way in productive team discussions and implementation decisions.
+I believe that a priority for documentation using the 80/20 rule (documenting the important things like high-level architecture and code patterns used in the app) can go a long way in productive team discussions and implementation decisions.

 Trying to remember why a feature was implemented in a specific way becomes more difficult as more time passes every single day.
 It's faster and easier to collaborate in person than through ticket comments and slack messages, as the effectiveness of communication in person drastically increases.

 If your team has a wonderful collaborative environment where there are many "swing around" meetings, that's great!
-The discussion results should be what's added as a summary to various tickets or documentation somewhere to keep track of why decisions were made.
+The discussion results should be what's added as a summary of various tickets or documentation somewhere to keep track of why decisions were made.

 This helps with debugging bugs later or remember why decisions were made when they need to be revisited!

-The way new devs are on-boarded makes a huge impact on their productivity and the productivity of the team.
-Guides on where to start with learning the architecture, where to request items for their desk, and general company how-to links help them get set up and integrate into the new work flow faster.
+The way new devs are onboarded makes a huge impact on their productivity and the productivity of the team.
+Guides on where to start with learning the architecture, where to request items for their desk, and general company how-to links help them get set up and integrate into the new workflow faster.
 The reason we're hiring new developers is to increase capacity on the team, the faster they ramp up, the better off we are as a team!

 Having designers on a project that are keeping components, spacing, and colors consistent across the app (especially when multiple teams are working on the same platform) makes users experience stronger.

-Design systems and guidelines (like Material Design) can really help the design of the "perfect" app be consistent :).
+Design systems and guidelines (like Material Design) can help the design of the "perfect" app be consistent :).

 Creating a user flow with experts in user experiences keeps users happy.
-Users might be upset for a few hours when the app has downtime, but they will definitely be annoyed every single day if the user flow makes zero sense.
+Users might be upset for a few hours when the app has downtime, but they will be annoyed every single day if the user flow makes zero sense.